 The environmental factors checked below would be potentially affected by the proposed Project, involving at least one impact that is potentially significant as indicated by the checklist.

-Aesthetics Agricultural and Forestry $\boxtimes$ Air Quality $\boxtimes$ Biological Resources Cultural Resources Energy Geology/Soils Greenhouse Gas Emissions Hazards and Hazardous Materials Hydrology/Water Quality Land Use/Planning Mineral Resources $\boxtimes$ Noise Population/Housing Public Services Recreation Transportation Tribal Cultural Resources $\boxtimes$ Utilities/Service Systems Wildfire Mandatory Findings of Significance 3.1 Determination On the basis of this initial evaluation: I find that the proposed subsequent activity could not have a significant effect on the environment, and a NEGATIVE DECLARATION will be prepared.
-I find that although the proposed project could have a significant effect on the environment, there will not be a significant effect in this case because revisions to the project have been made by or agreed to by the project proponent that will reduce the effect below the level of significance.
+$\boxtimes$ Aesthetics Agricultural and Forestry $\boxtimes$ Air Quality $\boxtimes$ Biological Resources $\boxtimes$ Cultural Resources Energy $\boxtimes$ Geology/Soils $\boxtimes$ Greenhouse Gas Emissions $\boxtimes$ Hazards and Hazardous Materials $\boxtimes$ Hydrology/Water Quality $\boxtimes$ Land Use/Planning Mineral Resources $\boxtimes$ Noise Population/Housing Public Services $\boxtimes$ Recreation Transportation $\boxtimes$ Tribal Cultural Resources Utilities/Service Systems Wildfire $\boxtimes$ Mandatory Findings of Significance 3.1 Determination On th ne basis of this initial evalua ation : I find that the proposed subse NEGATIVE DECLARATION will t activity could not have a significa epared. ant effect on the environment, and a I find that although the proposed project could have a significant effect on the environment, there will not be a significant effect in this case because revisions to the project have been made by or agreed to by the project proponent that will reduce the effect below the level of significance.
 A MITIGATED NEGATIVE DECLARATION will be prepared.
-I find that the subsequent activity may have a significant effect on the environment, and an ENVIRONMENTAL IMPACT REPORT is required.
-I find that the proposed project may have a "potentially significant impact" or "potentially significant unless mitigated" impact on the environment, but at least one effect 1) has been adequately analyzed in an earlier document pursuant to applicable legal standards, and 2) has been addressed by mitigation measures based on the earlier analysis as described on attached sheets.
-An ENVIRONMENTAL IMPACT REPORT is required, but it must analyze only the effects that remain to be addressed.
-I find that although the proposed project could have a significant effect on the environment, because all potentially significant effects (a) have been analyzed adequately in an earlier EIR or NEGATIVE DECLARATION pursuant to applicable standards, and (b) have been avoided or mitigated pursuant to that earlier EIR or NEGATIVE DECLARATION, including revisions or mitigation measures that are imposed upon the proposed project, nothing further is required.
-City of Newport Beach
+I find that the subsequent acti ENVIRONMENTAL IMPACT RE nay have a significant effect on the is required. environn nent, and an mitigated" impact on the envir document pursuant to applica onm ble le ibed y have a "potentially significant im ent, but at least one effect 1) has b gal standards, and 2) has been ad on attached sheets.
+An ENVIRONN that remain to be addressed. een adeq dressed b uately analyzed in an earlier y mitigation measures based potentially significant effects (a pursuant to applicable standar NEGATIVE DECLARATION, incl project, nothing further is requ a) hav ds, ai uding roject could have a significant effer we been analyzed adequately in an and (b) have been avoided or mitiga revisions or mitigation measures earlier EII ated pursu that are ir R or NEGATIVE DECLARATION uant to that earlier EIR or Signal Signal turo 11 / 13 / 19 Date Signa itule Date Chris Miller City of Newport Beach Printed Nam е For cept as provided in Public Resources Code Section 099, would the project: Potentially Significant Impact Less Than Significant Impact After Mitigation Less Than Significant Impact No Impact a.
+Have a substantial adverse effect on a scenic vista? $\boxtimes$ b.
+Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings along a scenic highway?
+C. Substantially degrade the existing visual character or quality of public views of the site and its surroundings?
+(Public views are those that are experienced from publicly accessible vantage point).
+If the project is in an urbanized area, would the project conflict with applicable zoning and other regulations governing scenic quality? d.
+Create a new source of substantial light or glare that would adversely affect daytime or nighttime views in the area?